Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 It’s clear that your dental staff is vital to your business and the success of your marketing plans.

-And by continuously training your staff and setting clear expectations, guidelines, protocols, and rewards, your employees will be inspired to act in the best interests of your dental practice.
+By continuously training your staff and setting clear expectations, guidelines, protocols, and rewards, your employees will be inspired to act in the best interests of your dental practice.

 I’d like to hear from you.
 What have you found to be successful in motivating your team to help with your practice marketing?